riclolsen/json-scada/src/OPC-UA-Server/README.md

 # OPC-UA Server

-This driver implements a server for the OPC-UA protocol.
+This driver implements a server for the OPC-UA protocol (binary transport only, opc.tcp://hostname:port/resourcePath).

-This driver uses the Node OPC-UA library.
+Implemented using the Node OPC-UA library.

     https://github.com/node-opcua/node-opcua

 The driver can serve multiple connections to OPC-UA clients on multiple computers, if needed.

-To configure the driver it is necessary to create one or more driver instances and one connection per instance.
+To configure the driver it is necessary to create one or more driver instances and one protocol connection per instance.

 ##  Configure a driver instance